 Dr. May has recently been chosen to write a monthly article about pet health related issues!
 This monthly article is published by the Times Publishing Group, and will appear in the Scotts Valley Times, the Aptos Times, and the Capitola Soquel Times.
 Please pick up one of these local weekly news and entertainment magazines to read Dr. May’s articles, or visit our website for monthly article updates.
 Here is the second article, that appeared in print in March 2012:

 Chances are you or someone you love has been bitten by an aggressive dog in your lifetime.
 Over 5 million people are bitten by dogs every year in this country and unfortunately most of these victims are children.
 Dog bites leave people in shock, frightened, confused and angry.
 Approximately 20 dog bites result in fatality each year.
 If you have been attacked by a dog you might be able to get some compensation for your injury.
 Why don’t you take a look at what you can do about a dog bite here.
 Any size or breed dog can become aggressive and injure a person as demonstrated by the tragic instance of a Pomeranian that killed a 6 week old baby in 2000.
-Fortunately Understanding canine aggression and educating our children can help us asses the danger a dog poses prevent injury in many circumstances.
+Fortunately Understanding canine aggression and educating our children can help us assess the danger a dog possesses to prevent injury in many circumstances.
 However, sometimes dogs can be unpredictable so you might find yourself injured by one even if you’ve done nothing to provoke the animal.
 If this is the case and you’ve been injured then you might want to consider getting yourself a lawyer such as this Personal Injury Lawyer St. Louis.